Group5FinalProject/Cancer_Champions/README.md

 ## Result Summary

+## Future Work
+- **Hyperparameter Tuning**: While we have performed initial tuning of key hyperparameters such as learning rate, batch size, and dropout rates, more extensive tuning could further improve model accuracy and reduce loss.
+Utilizing advanced techniques such as grid search or Bayesian optimization could help us identify more optimal hyperparameter configurations.

+- **Batch Size Optimization**: We recommend experimenting with different batch sizes to find the optimal balance between training efficiency and model performance.
+Adjusting batch sizes could lead to better gradient updates and reduce training time without sacrificing accuracy.

+- **Learning Rate and Epoch Adjustments**: Fine-tuning the learning rate schedule and experimenting with different numbers of training epochs could help the model converge to a better solution.
+Implementing techniques such as learning rate warm-up or gradual decay could further stabilize training and help avoid issues such as overfitting or underfitting.

+- **Model Architecture Enhancements**: Exploring variations in the U-Net architecture or integrating other state-of-the-art architectures such as Attention U-Net or ResNet-based models could enhance the model’s capability to capture more complex features from the data.

+- **Data Augmentation Techniques**: Expanding the data augmentation strategies to include more advanced techniques (e.g., elastic transformations, random erasing) could improve the model’s ability to generalize, especially when dealing with limited annotated data.

 ## Compliance & Ethics
 In our project, we have taken careful measures to ensure compliance with data privacy regulations and to address ethical considerations related to the use of medical data.